Culture of Indonesia: Music

 In West Sumatra, the Minangkabau people play talempong, a set of small knobbed gongs used in dance and ceremonies.
 Another key instrument is the saluang, a four-holed bamboo flute played with circular breathing, traditionally accompanying folk tales.
-In North Sumatra, the Batak people's music centers around gondang, a percussion ensemble of drums and gongs used in rituals.
+In North Sumatra, the Batak people's music centres around gondang, a percussion ensemble of drums and gongs used in rituals.
 A notable variation is gordang sambilan, a set of nine large drums historically linked to royal ceremonies.
 The hasapi, a two-stringed wooden lute, is often played alongside singing in traditional Batak music.
 In Sulawesi, the Toraja people use pa’pompang, a bamboo instrument resembling a large flute ensemble with deep tones.
 The Bugis and Makassar people play the kacaping, a small plucked string instrument used in solo performances or to accompany storytelling.
 In Kalimantan, the Dayak people are known for the sape, a long-necked lute with intricate carvings, originally played in healing rituals and warrior dances but now popular in modern Dayak music.
 They also use gongs and other percussion instruments in communal events.
 In Papua, traditional music prominently features the tifa, a hand drum made from hollowed wood and animal skin, played in rhythmic patterns for dances and rituals.
 Bamboo wind instruments, such as flutes and panpipes, are also commonly used.

 Angklung, a Sundanese bamboo musical instrument from West Java.

 The angklung, a traditional musical instrument from West Java made from bamboo, has received international recognition from UNESCO as part of the intangible cultural heritage.
 Another unique instrument is the Sasando from East Nusa Tenggara, a harp-like instrument made from a split Lontar palm leaf, known for its soft, flowing melodies.

 Kroncong is a traditional Indonesian music genre featuring guitars, ukuleles, and a distinctive rhythmic style.
 Introduced by Portuguese traders in the 15th century, it developed into regional styles such as Keroncong Tugu in North Jakarta and Maluku, which retain strong Portuguese influences.
 Another well-known variation is Keroncong Kemayoran from Jakarta.
 A modern adaptation, Pop Kroncong, blends traditional kroncong with contemporary element.

 Other notable traditional music genres in Indonesia include Tanjidor from Betawi culture in Jakarta featuring a brass and woodwind ensemble, and Jaipongan from West Java, which blends Sundanese music with dance.
 In the 1960s, Indonesia's music scene evolved with modern kroncong and pop influences.
 On June 29, 1965, the band Koes Plus was imprisoned in Glodok, West Jakarta, for playing Western-style music, which was banned under Sukarno’s government.
 After his resignation, the restrictions were lifted, and Koes Plus became pioneers of Indonesian pop music.

 Dangdut emerged in the 1970s, blending Javanese, Malay, Indian, and Arabic musical influences.
 Originating in Java, it quickly gained nationwide popularity with its distinctive drum beats and flute melodies.
-The genre later spread to neighboring countries such as Malaysia, Singapore, and Brunei and has gained international recognition through diaspora communities and collaborations with global musicians.
+The genre later spread to neighbouring countries such as Malaysia, Singapore, and Brunei and has gained international recognition through diaspora communities and collaborations with global musicians.